-- In 2016, the capital cities collectively recorded lower levels of volunteering than in the rest of state regions, with volunteering rates of 19.3 per cent and 23.7 per cent respectively. - The predominant trend across states and territories between 2006 and 2016 is towards increased rates of volunteering. - The sub-state region with the largest increase in the rate of volunteering was Perth Inner (up 4.6 percentage points).
-Among Statistical Area Levels 4, the largest decrease in the rate of volunteering occurred in Wide Bay in Queensland with a decline of 1.7 percentage points.
+- In 2016, the capital cities collectively recorded lower levels of volunteering than in the rest of state regions, with volunteering rates of 19.3 per cent and 23.7 per cent respectively. - The predominant trend across states and territories between 2006 and 2016 is towards increased rates of volunteering. - The Statistical Area Level 4 region with the largest increase in the rate of volunteering was Perth Inner (up 4.6 percentage points).
+Among Statistical Area Level 4 regions, the largest decrease in the rate of volunteering occurred in Wide Bay in Queensland with a decline of 1.7 percentage points.